Jayke770/masterpay/docs.md

 ## 3. Solution Overview

-Ed3nPay is an in-house payment rail built on the x402 protocol, designed to support:
+xPay is an in-house payment rail built on the x402 protocol, designed to support:

 - All major EVM blockchains (Ethereum, Polygon, BSC, Arbitrum, Optimism, etc.)
 - Solana blockchain